-There are many benefits to dormant fertilization—also known as dormant feeding— the greatest of which just might be neighbor envy, because in spring, your lawn will be healthier and may green up nearly two weeks earlier than your neighbors’ if they didn’t fertilize.
-Here are some additional benefits of dormant fertilization:
+There are many benefits to dormant lawn fertilization—also known as dormant feeding or winter fertilization— the greatest of which just might be neighbor envy because in spring, your lawn will be healthier and may green up nearly two weeks earlier than your neighbors’ if they didn’t fertilize.

-- A thick lawn keeps weeds down by casting shade on spouting seeds and keeps them from maturing.
+A thick lawn keeps weeds down by casting shade on sprouting seeds and keeps them from maturing.

 Before we talk about the benefits of dormant fertilization it’s important to understand what it’s not.
 Dormant fertilization is not the last fall fertilization.
 They’re different.

 Dormant fertilization is a jumpstart on spring.
-It’s applied to cool-season, Northern grasses after your lawn has lost most of its green color, you’ve stopped mowing your lawn because it no long appears to be growing, and the cold weather has already set in.
-You could think of dormant fertilization as the first spring application, since that’s when you’re going to see the effects.
+It’s applied to cool-season, Northern grasses after your lawn has lost most of its green color, you’ve stopped mowing your lawn because it no longer appears to be growing, and the cold weather has already set in.
+You could think of dormant fertilization as the first spring application since that’s when you’re going to see the effects.

 If the ground is already frozen, you waited too long and you’ll need to wait until spring.
-The fertilizer is now more susceptible to runoff and polluting local waterways, and a waste of money.
+To check if your lawn is already frozen, try inserting a screwdriver (6") in the soil.
+If the ground is already frozen, you’ll need to wait until spring.
+Fertilizing on frozen ground can lead to runoff and polluting local waterways.